blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Appearance Models.md

 A Colour appearance model (CAM) is a mathematical model that seeks to describe the perceptual aspects of human colour vision, i.e. viewing conditions under which the appearance of a colour does not tally with the corresponding physical measurement of the stimulus source.
+They are more sophisticated than [[colour space|colour spaces]].

 This is different from [[Colour Models]] which describe colours as tuples in a coordinate space.